octobercms/docs/themes-development.md

 The value can then be accessed inside any of the Theme templates using the [default page variable](../cms/markup#default-variables) called `this.theme`.

     <h1>Welcome to {{ this.theme.site_name }}!</h1>

+<a name="dependencies" class="anchor" href="#dependencies"></a>
+## Theme dependencies

+A theme can depend on plugins by defining a **require** option in the [Theme information file](#theme-information), the option should supply an array of plugin names that are considered requirements.
+A theme that depends on **Acme.Blog** and **Acme.User** can define this requirement like so:

+    name: "OctoberCMS Demo"
+    # [...]

+    require:
+        - Acme.User
+        - Acme.Blog

+When the theme is installed for the first time, the system will attempt to install the required plugins at the same time.